nickopotamus/starter-academic/content/authors/admin/_index.md

 You’ve stumbled on the latest incarnation of my personal website, which hosts predominantly work related ramblings and the occasional badly written piece of amateurish open source code or bad statistical interpretation.

-I’m an anaesthetics and intensive care speciality trainee in the East Midlands, with interests in retrieval and transfer medicine, neurointensive care, and motorsport medicine, and I dabble in research (currently completing a MSc in data science) and get quite nerdy about doing quality improvement well.
+I’m an anaesthetics and intensive care speciality trainee in the East Midlands, with interests in:

-If after all this you're desperate to contact me, [find me on any of the social media platforms, or send me an email](/#contact).
+* Passing exams and ARCPs
+* Neuroanaesthesia and intensive care
+* Training and improving standards in [retrieval and transfer medicine](/project/transfer-medicine)
+* Motorsport medicine
+* Various research themes including [critical care delirium](/project/sleep-and-delirium), [decision making](/project/critical-care-decision-making) in intensive care, and risk prediction using machine learning
+* Making [data science in the healthcare space](/project/data-science-for-doctors) understandable and accessible
+* Applying research methodologies to quality improvement in healthcare